joewalker127/US_Deaths_COVID_Variants/README.md

-# Model-based estimates of deaths caused by SARS-CoV-2 Variants in the United States
+# Model-based Estimates of Deaths Caused by SARS-CoV-2 Variants in the United States

+Contents: